 Glossary with evaluation terms defined.

 The purpose of the TRM Policy Document is to provide transparency of and consistency in the applicability of TRM values so that all stakeholders have a common reference document for measure, program and portfolio savings.
 This common reference document enables meaningful cross-program comparisons, provides a consistent basis for savings calculations, and creates stability and certainty for Program Administrators as they make program design and implementation decisions.
 In addition, a common and transparent reference document for the use and applicability of the TRM may reduce costs to Program Administrators and stakeholders in preparing and reviewing energy efficiency Plan filings and reporting and reviewing energy savings as review of savings occurs in a single, coordinated process rather than separately and independently for each of the Illinois Program Administrators.

+Changes Incorporated in TRM Policy Document V2.0

+The changes memorialized within this version of the TRM Policy Document address statutory changes effected by Public Act 99-0906.
+This Act, among other things, created a new Section 8-103B for electric utilities serving more than 500,000 customers in Illinois, and modified Section 8-104 for natural gas utilities in Illinois.
+Changes which affect this document include the alignment of program years to a calendar-year basis, increasing the plan cycle duration, and removal of the Illinois Department of Commerce and Economic Opportunity (DCEO) as a Program Administrator effective January 1, 2018.
+As part of the program year change, the use of EPYx and GPYx nomenclature is replaced with unified calendar year designations beginning in 2018.

 TRM Update Process